How can Germany better protect its synagogues? | DW | 11.10.2019

 Different levels of protection for Synagogues

 In Germany, police work comes under the responsibility of the federal states.
-In Saxony-Anhalt, however, less is done for the protection of synagogues compared with other states.
+However, more is done in other states than in Saxony-Anhalt for the protection of synagogues.

 Take the federal state of North-Rhine Westphalia for example.
 A state Interior Ministry spokesperson told DW that there is always a high level of police protection at Jewish institutions like schools and synagogues.

-The spokesperson said after the attack in Halle, there were more officials on duty than before.
+The spokesperson said that after the attack in Halle, there have been more officials on duty than before.

 "The institutions are guarded 24 hours a day, seven days a week."